valdelaseras/pedestal/README.md

 |--------|------------|------------------|-----------------|--------------|--------------|----------------|---------------|
 | 100%   | 50%        | 33.33%           | 25%             | 38%          | 62%          | 66.66%         | 75%           |

-When you have the desired column structure, wrap your content in `<div class="content">` as in the sample above.
+When you have the desired column structure, wrap your content in `<div class="content"></div>` as in the sample above.
 This is going to ensure you will always have consistent padding between content vertically and horizontally, on small or large devices.